louiswalch/Wordpress-Theme-Framework/README.md

 ### Configuration Options

-For a list of all available
+For a list of all available options that be configured through your theme's config.php file, refer to [this list ↗](https://github.com/louiswalch/Wordpress-Theme-Framework/blob/master/docs/helpers.md).

 ##### Custom Image Sizes